 Mental Health and Wellness

-This subject explores recent developments in our understanding of mental health and wellbeing, including severe challenges to mental health and the associated impact on the lives of people having these experiences and their families and communities.
+This subject explores recent developments in our understanding of mental health and wellbeing, including severe challenges to mental health, the impact on the lives of people having these experiences and their families, and how people can recover and go on to flourish in life.

-Synthesise and articulate approaches to mental health and wellness, including positive perspectives, strengths-based approach, facilitation of recovery, resilience and citizenship
+- Synthesise and articulate approaches to mental health and wellness, including positive perspectives, strengths-based approach, facilitation of recovery and resilience.